US divestitures quarterly update

 - Cross-border activity

-Acquirors of divested US businesses continue to be predominantly based in the United States, evidenced by an approximately five percent increase in domestic acquirors since Q1 2019.
-Canada and the United Kingdom remained the most active acquiror countries by volume, with Canada experiencing a meaningful decrease and the United Kingdom a meaningful increase on a year-over-year basis.
+While acquirors of divested US businesses continue to be predominantly based in the United States, COVID-19 has significantly affected the number of completed deals, as evidenced by the 21 percent drop in total year-over-year transactions from Q2 2019 to Q2 2020.
+Canada and the United Kingdom remained the most active acquiror countries by volume, but both experienced a meaningful decrease in deals on a year-over-year basis.

-Europe, as a whole, saw increased activity over the same time frame in 2019, as continental Europe saw a meaningful increase in activity.
-China’s activity continues to slow, closing only one deal in Q1 2020 off a quarterly high of five deals in Q3 2018.
-With China activity slowing, France, Netherlands, and Israel were the biggest winners with each experiencing increases in closed deals compared with Q1 2019.
+Europe, as a whole, saw a 46 percent decrease in activity over the same time frame in 2019.
+The rest of Europe also saw a significant decline in year-over-year deal volume.
+China’s activity continues to slow, closing no deals in Q2 2020 off a quarterly high of five deals in Q3 2018.
+Japan and South Korea, on the other hand, experienced a slight increase in completed deals from Q1 2020, with both closing two in Q2 2020.